Inside: Fun and easy shark science for kids. This simple experiment helps kids understand how oil in shark’s liver helps them float.

 Are your kids crazy about sharks?
 Then they would love this experiment!

-In contrast to other fish, who have bladders filled with gas, sharks have liver filled with low-density oil that is similar to vegetable oil.
+In contrast to other fish, who have bladders filled with gas, sharks have a liver filled with low-density oil that is similar to vegetable oil.
 In this experiment, we use vegetable oil to explore the subject of buoyancy and make our “sharks” float.

 My shark-obsessed kids love doing this experiment over and over again.